Tamiim-Iqbal/Delivey-Management-System/README.md

 ## Features:
 ### The provided code is a combination of -
-- Dijkstra's algorithm for shortest path calculation
+- dijkstra's algorithm for shortest path calculation
 - a management system for handling delivery boys' data
 ### The system allows for -
 - registering, removing, and updating delivery boys